What is New Jersey’s Mobile Response and Stabilization Services intervention?

 Is MRSS effective?

-Since its inception in 2004, MRSS has consistently maintained 94 percent of children in their living situation at the time of service, including children who are involved with the child welfare system.5 Over the last four years, between 95 percent and 98 percent of children served by MRSS have remained in their current living situations.
-While it is difficult to attribute the effect to any particular intervention, it is clear that New Jersey’s service array, including MRSS, is having a positive impact, as the number of youth in out-of-home treatment/residential settings has also decreased consistently over the same time period.6 Finally, families have reported high satisfaction with services, with a 250 percent increase in families accessing MRSS.7
+Since its inception in 2004, MRSS has consistently maintained 94 percent of children in their living situation at the time of service, including children who are involved with the child welfare system.5 Over the last eight years, between 95 percent and 97 of children served by MRSS have remained in their current living situations.
+While it is difficult to attribute the effect to any particular intervention, it is clear that New Jersey’s service array, including MRSS, is having a positive impact, as the number of youth in out-of-home treatment/residential settings has also decreased consistently over the same time period.6 Finally, families have reported high satisfaction with services, with a 260 percent increase in families accessing MRSS since 2011.7

 How does MRSS support new foster care placements?